If I practiced any religion, I guess, it would be Judaism… given that I am Jewish…

 This article has been immensely helpful in accessing my own feeling what it is that I find distasteful in Christians.

-I am not religious.See footnote 1 And yet, I have learned, over the years, from Christian religious booklets and articles.
+I am getting clearer… The hardest thing to know for humans is themselves.
+And yet, I have learned, over the years, from Christian religious booklets and articles.